lucified/minard-backend/docs/development.md

 ### First run

 When first run, Docker will build an image for charles and pull the rest of the images from Docker Hub.
-Beware that this operation requires some bandwidth/patience, since building the image runs `npm install`, and the Gitlab Docker image is quite large.
+Beware that this operation requires some bandwidth and patience, since building the image runs `npm install`, and the Gitlab Docker image is quite large.

+After the first run, you should [manually create](user-and-team-admin.md) at least two teams using the GitLab UI.
+The first team you create will get id `2`, and should be reserved for integration tests.

 ## Mounted directories